These are the

-The immediate Past President shall serve in an ex officio capacity to the Executive Board, and maintains the same privileges and responsibilities as any other officers.
+The immediate Past President shall serve in an ex officio capacity to the Executive Board, and maintains the same privileges and responsibilities as any other officers, but cannot vote.

-The Editor / Webmaster is an appointed position.
-The Editor / Webmaster is appointed by the President and approved by a majority of the Executive Board.
-The Editor / Webmaster maintains the same privileges and responsibilities as any other officers.
+The Social Media Coordinator is an appointed position.
+The Social Media Coordinator is appointed by the President and approved by a majority of the Executive Board.
+The Social Media Coordinator maintains the same privileges and responsibilities as any other officers.

 7.7.
 Vacancies of the Office

 7.7.1 If there is a vacancy in any office before the next annual business meeting of FASLTA, the Executive Board shall have the authority to fill the vacancy until the next regular election of officers.

 7.7.2.
 Should the President vacate the office for any reason, the Vice-President shall move up to fill the capacity, and then the Executive Board shall appoint someone to fill the vacancy of Vice-President.

 8.1.
 Duties of President:

 The President shall preside at all meetings of the organization and/or the Executive Board.
 S/He shall have general overview of the affairs of the organization.

 The Vice-President shall serve in the absence of the President.
 S/He shall succeed to the office of President should that office become vacant prior to the expiration of the term of office of the President.
 The Vice-President shall be responsible for professional development workshops including the annual conference.